slashvar/slashvar.github.io/_drafts/TailRecursiveFunctions.md

 OK, it's a DFS (depth first traversal) of an undirected graph, with pre-order counting (the array `pre` using `c` to store the counter and simulate a reference).
 It works with a similar idea as Tarjan's algorithm for finding strongly connected components, but translated to undirected graphs.

+The graph is represented as adjacency list: it's an array of lists, vertices are numbered from `0` to the order of the graph and `g[v]` is the list of successors of `v`.

 You can extend it to compute cut-edges and build 2-connected components.
 Open a good algorithms text book if you want to know more about it.

 What we see here is that we have multiple recursive calls (in a loop) and we perform operation in pre-order, after each call and in post-order.
 So we need to meet each vertex